MicrosoftDocs/learn/learn-pr/azure/choose-api-for-cosmos-db/includes/2-identify-the-technology-options.md

 ![Diagram showing how Azure Cosmos DB is globally distributed, supports five principles, four models, and five APIs](../media/azure-cosmos-db.png)

 Azure Cosmos DB is a globally distributed and elastically scalable database.
 It has a guaranteed low latency that is backed by a comprehensive set of Service Level Agreements (SLAs).
-Consistency can sometimes be an issue when you are working with distributed systems, but Azure Cosmos DB resolves this by offering you five different consistency levels: *strong*, *bounded staleness*, *session*, *consistent prefix*, and *eventual*.
+Consistency can sometimes be an issue when you are working with distributed systems, but Azure Cosmos DB alleviates this situation by offering you five different consistency levels: *strong*, *bounded staleness*, *session*, *consistent prefix*, and *eventual*.

 All of the above is supported by a multi-model Azure Cosmos DB's approach, which provides you with the ability to use document, key-value, wide-column, or graph-based data.